![]() |

 freedom of India from British rule.

-The man wearing single cloth and captivating personality, Mahatma Gandhi
+The man wearing a single cloth and captivating personality, Mahatma Gandhi,

 of mysticism.
 Teachings by Mahatma Gandhi are still relevant in modern times.
 He expressed his views on many subjects.
 In expressing views on religious